ClickHouse/ClickHouse/docs/en/query_language/agg_functions/combinators.md

 Example 1: `sumArray(arr)` - Totals all the elements of all 'arr' arrays.
 In this example, it could have been written more simply: `sum(arraySum(arr))`.

-Example 2: `uniqArray(arr)` – Count the number of unique elements in all 'arr' arrays.
+Example 2: `uniqArray(arr)` – Counts the number of unique elements in all 'arr' arrays.
 This could be done an easier way: `uniq(arrayJoin(arr))`, but it's not always possible to add 'arrayJoin' to a query.

 -If and -Array can be combined.
 However, 'Array' must come first, then 'If'.
 Examples: `uniqArrayIf(arr, cond)`, `quantilesTimingArrayIf(level1, level2)(arr, cond)`.
 Due to this order, the 'cond' argument can't be an array.